plq/neurons/README.md

 Neurons
 =======

-Neurons is an opiniated web framework built on Spyne, Twisted and SqlAlchemy.
+Neurons is an opinionated web framework built on Spyne, Twisted and SqlAlchemy.

 Running tests
 =============